xiaolinpan/sPhysNet-Taut/README.md

 </div>

 ## Notes

-The limitation of our model is that the performance may decrease with increasing molecular size.
-Since the maximum number of heavy atoms in our DFT-calculated dataset is only **20**, the model may not perform well with larger molecules.
+A limitation of our model is that its performance may decrease with increasing molecular size.
+Since the maximum number of heavy atoms in our experimental dataset is only **22**, the model may not perform well with larger molecules.